-The approval of the outdoor display of goods requires the submission an application for a licence.
+The approval of a 'sandwich board' or the outdoor display of goods requires the submission an application for a licence.
 The application shall include:

-- (liv) A plan drawn to a scale of 1:100, detailing: - (i) The outdoor area to be used (boundaries, dimensions, etc), - (ii) Location, size and number of bins, - (iii) How the area will be maintained for public access, - (iv) The relationship to the existing business premises. - (v) An illustration of the design, materials and colours for the bins. - (Iv) Payment of the necessary fees as required by Council. - (Ivi) Written evidence of adequate insurance cover as required by Council.
+- (a) A plan drawn to a scale of 1:100, detailing: - (i) The outdoor area to be used (boundaries, dimensions, etc), - (ii) Location and size of sandwich board, - (iii) Location, size and number of bins, - (iv) How the area will be maintained for public access, - (v) The relationship to the existing business premises. - (vi) An illustration of the design, materials and colours for the bins. - (b) Payment of the necessary fees as required by Council. - (c) Written evidence of adequate insurance cover as required by Council.